-Students may pursue the 33-hour thesis option or the 36-hour non-thesis option.
-All students must take HUM 601 and 602.
-These courses provide an introduction to humanities research, methodology, and critical approaches, and serve as the foundation for each student’s individualized program.
-In selecting their courses, students may take only 12 hours at the 500 level.
-All students must complete their graduate work within a six-year period.
+Once students gain admission to the program, they may pursue the 36-hour thesis option or the non-thesis option.
+All students must take HUM 601, HUM 602, HUM 603, HUM 604, and HUM 692.
+These courses provide an introduction to humanities research, critical theory (601) and methods (602), ongoing debates about the future of the humanities in a digital era (604), introduce students to interdisciplinary research and teaching (603), and serve as a foundation for each student’s individualized program of study.
+HUM 692 prepares students for their final project.
+Thesis students enroll in HUM 698 or HUM 699; non-Thesis students enroll in HUM 693.
+Students may only take 12 hours at the 500 level.
+Students are required to complete their graduate work within a 6-year period.

 Although the program welcomes full-time students, we recognize that professional and/or family obligations often make it difficult for students to attend graduate school on a full-time basis.
 For the convenience of students who have such obligations during the day, approximately two-thirds of the courses are offered after 4:00 in the afternoon.

-Students pursuing the 33-hour thesis option must take HUM 698-699 (thesis, six hours) in place of HUM 694.
-The thesis is to be based on original scholarly research and must reflect the interdisciplinary nature of the humanities degree.
-In rare cases, students may be permitted to undertake a creative project--the making of a film or video, the production of a musical or multimedia event--with the approval of the Director.
-Each thesis student will be assigned a faculty advisor who will chair a thesis committee appointed by the director of the Institute of the Humanities.
-The committee, consisting of faculty certified for graduate instruction in the College of Arts and Letters, will direct and evaluate the student’s work.
-The thesis committee must have faculty members from at least two different Arts and Letters disciplines.
-Upon completion of the thesis, the committee will conduct a two-hour examination and defense of the thesis and the topics related to the student's program of study.
-A formal written statement explaining and justifying the project must be submitted before the oral examination.
+Students pursuing the thesis option must take HUM 698-HUM 699 (thesis, six hours).
+The thesis is to be based on original scholarly research and should reflect the interdisciplinary nature of the humanities degree.
+Each student will choose a faculty advisor who will chair a thesis committee appointed by the director of the Humanities Institute.
+The thesis committee will direct and evaluate the student’s work and consists of faculty members from at least two different Arts and Letters disciplines.
+Upon completion of the thesis, the committee will conduct an oral examination and student defense of the thesis.
+A formal written statement explaining and justifying the project must be submitted by the student before the oral examination.